 First up, the demographics and locations.
 You know your market and you know your target demographics.
 With bought followers, you tend to get a random selection.
 This is by design in an attempt to make sure that the traffic looks random to the algorithms that rank your profiles.
 If they were all in one location or demographic, alarm bells would ring.

 Second, they don't stick around.
 Ok, the follows might stick around as they won't bother to unfollow you, but as soon as you stop paying them, they will stop clicking on your content.
 Suddenly you'll have a lower engagement rate as those clicks are gone.

 Third up, you can't guarantee they're real people!
 In fact, a lot of the time they are bots as I said earlier.
 But also, they are often fake profiles put together using other people's information, profile pics, etc without permission.
-There's quite often some big telltale signs of this such as profiles being recently setup, not much activity, etc. This is because Facebook, Twitter, et al have been very active is trying to identify and shut down these profiles (and the rise of AI has made this even more effective).
+There are quite often some big telltale signs of this such as profiles being recently set up, not much activity, etc. This is because Facebook, LinkedIn, Twitter, et al have been very active in trying to identify and shut down these profiles (and the rise of AI has made this even more effective).